zeptofs/api-documentation/source/index.html.md

 * Endpoints that use the `GET` or `DELETE` actions are idempotent by nature.
 * A request that quickly follows another with the same idempotency key may return with `503 Service Unavailable`.
 If so, retry the request after the number of seconds specified in the `Retry-After` response header.

-Currently the following `POST` requests can be made idempotent:
+Currently the following `POST` requests can be made idempotent.
+We **strongly recommend** sending a unique `Idempotency-Key` header  when making those requests to allow for safe retries:

 * [Request Payment](/#request-payment)
 * [Make a Payment](/#make-a-payment)